Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 If you or your loved one is going through eating disorder recovery, you may have noticed something confusing—and even discouraging:

-Mental health symptoms often get worse during refeeding.
+Mental health symptoms can feel worse during refeeding.

 You might feel: